The family tree of Mike Lee: The political legacy of the Lee-Udall family

 He served until 1961, when he was named interior secretary in the Kennedy and then Johnson administrations.
 His brother Mo Udall succeeded him and represented the state’s 2nd Congressional District for 30 years.
 During that time, he lost the Democratic nomination for president to Jimmy Carter in 1976.

-Their Republican first cousin, Rex E. Lee, served as U.S. solicitor general from 1981-85.
+Their Republican cousin Rex E. Lee, a grandson of John David Lee, served as U.S. solicitor general from 1981-85.
 His oldest son Thomas Lee, an associate justice of the Utah Supreme Court, had been on short lists, along with his brother Sen. Mike Lee, of potential U.S. Supreme Court nominees during the Trump administration.

 When Mo Udall resigned in 1991, a Udall-Lee descendant was absent from Capitol Hill for nearly six years, until Smith was elected to the U.S. Senate in 1996.
 Two years later, cousins Tom Udall and Mark Udall, both Democrats, won congressional seats in New Mexico and Colorado, respectively.